glomadrian/glomadrian.github.com/_posts/2015-09-28-multiple-data-sources-and-caching.markdown

 date:   2015-09-29
 ---

-Before you star reading this post, i assume you have knowledge about:
+Before you star reading this post, I assume you have knowledge about:

 * Clean Architecture
 * Repository Pattern